 Hoarding: More than a TV show

-When you respond to hoarder's home, these principles should serve you well
+When you respond to a hoarder's home, these principles should serve you well

 By Greg Friese, EMS1 Editor-in-Chief